googleapis/google-cloud-dotnet/apis/Google.Cloud.Firestore.Data/docs/userguide.md

 modifications.

 In this section, we'll deal with a simple document that just has a single counter.
 We want to keep an up-to-date counter, and periodically (once per day, for example) we'll update another counter to match the current value.
+For more details of counters, see the [main Firestore user guide](https://firebase.google.com/docs/firestore/solutions/counters).

 ### Creating multiple documents atomically